-Spanish moss, while it is commonplace in many a southern landscape, it has a reputation for having a love/hate relationship among homeowners.
+Spanish moss, while it is commonplace in many a southern landscape, has a reputation for having a love/hate relationship among homeowners.
 Simply put, some love Spanish moss and others hate it.
 If you are one of the haters and looking for ways to get rid of Spanish moss, then this article should help.

 About Spanish Moss Control